landskape-ai/landskape-ai.github.io/content/member/himanshu.md

     year = 2015

 [[organizations]]
-    name = "Mila, University of Montreal"
+    name = "Workday"
-    role = "Graduate Student"
+    role = "Research Engineer"
 +++
-I am a graduate student in Machine Learning at the Montréal Institute for Learning Algorithms (Mila).
+I am a Research Engineer at Workday.
+Previously, I was a graduate student in Machine Learning at the Montréal Institute for Learning Algorithms (Mila).
 Before joining Mila, I worked as a Team Lead at Accenture AI, focusing on Natural Language Processing.
 I have recently acquired a keen research interest in Computer Vision and Self-Supervised Learning.
 I am currently working on the applications of Image-Based Visual Servoing for open control scenarios such as intersection navigation in Autonomous Vehicles.